 Taking the scenic route from England’s Yorkshire Dales to the Scottish borders, the Settle Carlisle line is an epic UK train journey through fells and dales.
 If you think it’s just about the steam trains, then be aware that it’s possible to make the journey via regular scheduled services at normal train prices.

 This is an exciting trip.
 For a start, Settle is the kind of station you might think has disappeared, full of chatty stationmasters, pretty boxes of flowers and photographers eagerly awaiting the train.

-Then there’s the journey itself, making the climb at a magic 1 in 100 gradient to Blea Moor by the stunning Ribblehead Viaduct.
+Then there’s the journey itself, making the climb at a magic 1 in 100 gradients to Blea Moor by the stunning Ribblehead Viaduct.
 You’ll pass through Dent Station, the highest mainline station in England, at 1150 feet above sea level.
 Throughout the journey, walkers join and leave for adventures high in the Dales.
 You’ll be very tempted to join them.

 Tips?
 Either side of the train has spectacular views.
 And check if there are steam trains running on the day you visit, as you might get some beautiful pictures across the Ribblehead Viaduct from that epic climb.

 Verses by a Voyager

 One of the most picturesque railway journeys in the world is the Jacobite express in Scotland which runs between the towns of Fort William and Mallaig in the Western Highlands.
 It is also known as the Harry Potter train after being featured in some of the Harry Potter movies.